Micro Scooters and Walking On Travels

 When we got home, Micro Kickboard asked if one of my boys would be interested in checking out their new lines of scooters.
 They even offered to send my husband and I scooters so we could experience scooting (scootering?) as a family.
 My oldest, who was 5, took to it like a natural.
 He had already practiced with our friend’s toddler version in Switzerland.
 I opted to get him (and buy his brother) the Maxi scooter, which is for ages 5-12, with an adjustable handle bar and removable base, which in theory would make it easier to travel with and bring on the plane.
 It would also grow with my boys, making it unnecessary to buy a new one in a few years.
 Now that they have the foldable Maxi, I wish I had ordered those instead, just to make life a little easier for all of us when we travel.

-My husband and I each got foldable scooters, the Speed + Mint for me and the Micro Black for my husband.
+My husband and I each got foldable scooters, the Speed + Mint for me and the Micro Classic in Black for my husband.
 The day they arrived we unpacked everyone’s scooter, put helmets on and started cruising the neighborhood to get a feel for our new toys.
 It took my 3-year-old son about a week to really get use to his scooter and using the back break, but he is now the master of the Maxi, and puts older kids in the neighborhood to shame.

 Although we haven’t taken the scooters on a plane yet, we have packed them up for road trips and beach vacations plenty this past summer.
 We also ride them to and from school everyday, although I do tend to walk since I end up carrying someone’s scooter at some point on our journey.
 I have found that the scooter is great when I want to go to the park to take a walk with friends, but we both have our kids with us.
 Normally my boys would be lagging behind.
 I’d have to stop and get their little feet walking.
 Now, more often than not, I’m running to keep up, which gives me a bit more exercise, and also gives me time with my friends to actually talk, something we haven’t had since before our little ones came along.